HomeArticlesGuideNRI Investment Guide

 NRO FD interest N/A 30% + surcharge + cess

-TDS is deducted at source by the fund house or bank before the proceeds are credited to you.
-NRIs cannot avoid TDS, but they can claim a refund if the actual tax payable — after accounting for the annual exemption and DTAA benefits — is lower than the TDS amount, by filing an Indian income tax return.
+TDS gets deducted at source by the fund house or bank before the proceeds are credited to you.
+NRIs can't avoid TDS, but they can claim a refund if the actual tax payable, after accounting for the annual exemption and DTAA benefits, comes out lower than the TDS amount, by filing an Indian income tax return.

 The LTCG Tax Calculator helps NRIs calculate the exact tax liability on equity gains for any given financial year.